Social activist to withdraw complaint of sexual harassment against Ex-Karnataka Minister | Politics

 Seeking a CBI probe into the episode, he told reporters here that the video allegedly featuring his brother and a woman was ''doctored.''
 The activist has accused Jarkiholi of sexually exploiting a woman under the pretext of offering her a job in the Karnataka Power Transmission Corporation Limited (KPTCL).

-As the matter snowballed into a major controversy, Jarikiholi tendered his resignation to Chief Minister B S Yediyurappa, which was forwarded to Governor Vajubhai Vala, who accepted it immediately.
+As the matter snowballed into a major controversy, Jarikiholi had on March 3 tendered his resignation as Water Resources Minister to Chief Minister B S Yediyurappa, which was forwarded to Governor Vajubhai Vala, who accepted it immediately.

 Speaking to reporters, Kallahalli said, ''I am deeply pained by Kumaraswamy's charge that I struck a Rs five crore deal.
 Hence, I decided to withdraw my complaint.''
 Kumaraswamy had on Friday alleged that the entire expose was a Rs five crore 'deal' and demanded that those claiming to have the objectionable video clips should be arrested immediately as it was a 'blackmail tactic.'
 Kumar Patil, Kallahalli's lawyer, told media on Sunday that there were some technical problems due to which his client decided to withdraw the complaint.